jjcodelogics/jjcodelogics/README.md

 # Codelogics by Joel

-**Hi, I`m Joel - a backend developer builing scalable APIs with Node.js and PostgreSQL**
+**Hi, my name is Joel - a Dutch backend developer builing scalable APIs with Node.js and PostgreSQL**

 **I design secure, efficient systems and REST APIs whit clean architecture and automations in mind.**